Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

 It definitely wasn't party music!

 They called it future garage, but it wasn't really garage at all.
-I bring it up, because the music you make is kind of a modern take on garage.
+I mention it because the music you make is kind of a modern take on garage.

 I feel like what I really do is try and take the best of part of old garage and put it into what I can make today.
 It's taking all those elements and giving it a new feel.
 Instead of just regurgitating what someone else has done years ago.
 If you do that it, it will always sound like a cheap imitation.